 On their journey, they temporarily sit down in a nearby tree or bush.
 Seeing this mass of bees hanging from a limb may seem to indicate the presence of a nest.

 This is not usually true.
 In a few hours, the swarm will leave to journey to their new home.
 But occasionally, the swarm is unable to decide on a new site.

 In this case, they begin to build comb attempting to nest in the open.
 If you see this happening, call a local beekeeper to see if they can help.
 Most exposed honey bee nests do not survive Winter.

 Bee and Wasp Nest Sites

 Each type of insect has evolved a way to reproduce and continue their species into the next year.
 Whether you see a bee nest or a wasp nest, you are seeing the next generation of these beneficial insects in the works.

 Sometimes they must be destroyed for public safety.
+See professional help in removing honey bee colonies.
 But whenever possible, try to leave them alone and let nature take its course.
 They benefit our lives in many ways.